Creating a Modern Kitchen in a Georgian Home

 Blending Old and New

 The most successful Georgian kitchen renovations embrace contrast.
 Pair sleek, handleless cabinetry with an original stone floor, or integrate cutting-edge appliances behind classic panelled doors.
 A modern extractor fan can be concealed within a traditional-style mantel, preserving visual harmony.
-Ultimately a great kitchen design is all about the detail
+Ultimately a great kitchen design is all about the detail.

 Brass countertop and splashback works well in Georgian Kitchen